Tilley02/Poker-AI/README.md

 # Heads up Poker AI

 ## Overview
 This project aimed to develop a poker AI capable of competing against human opponents in heads-up play.
 The AI was crafted using a supervised machine learning approach, specifically utilizing decision tree algorithms.
+It was a duo project done with another student in my course

 ## Methodology
 The development process involved several key steps: